MythicAgents/Apollo/documentation-payload/apollo/commands/ps.md

 ```

 `--extended` additionally reads parent PIDs and command lines through
-`NtQueryInformationProcess`, then reads window titles and executable file
+`NtQueryInformationProcess`, then reads window titles, executable file
-version metadata.
+version metadata, and the subject of an embedded signing certificate when
+present.
 It uses the same limited-access process handle as the
 default mode.
 Command-line information class 60 is undocumented, so that
 field may be empty on Windows versions where the query is unavailable.
 Fields may also be empty when access is denied or a process exits during listing.